-Email Bylaw Enforcement firstname.lastname@example.org, call 250 766 6673 or complete our service request/complaint form.
-You will be asked to provide your name, address, phone number and relationship to the issue that the complaint is regarding although all information is confidential.
+Email Bylaw Enforcement email@example.com, call 250 766 6673 or complete our online Report a Problem form.
+You will be asked to provide your name, address, phone number and relationship to the issue that the complaint is regarding.
+Anonymous complaints will not be accepted.
+Your personal information and personal identifiers are protected under the Freedom of Information and Protection of Privacy Act (the “Act”).
+Personal information and identifiers may be required to be released for a court case.

 What are the different types of offence notices?